 They say the fifteenth time’s the charm.
 After four long and humiliating days of House Republicans failing to elect a Speaker, Rep. Kevin McCarthy finally got the votes he needed to seal the deal, ending a historic standoff that resulted in him becoming the 55th person to lead the lower chamber.

-Shortly after midnight Saturday, on the fifteen round of voting, the California lawmaker clinched the Speakership when enough of his detractors reversed course after holding the House hostage to their McCarthy antagonism all week.
+Shortly after midnight on Saturday, on round 15 of voting, the California lawmaker clinched the Speakership when enough of his detractors reversed course after holding the House hostage to their McCarthy antagonism all week.
 But that was not without a spectacle that seemed more befitting a television drama than an official government proceeding.

 But as the votes came in, with the voting clerk calling on members alphabetically, it became clear that such an outcome was not in the immediate offing.
 One of the McCarthy holdouts, Rep. Matt Rosendale of Montana, voted for Rep. Andy Biggs of Arizona, leaving the election in the hands of perhaps the loudest McCarthy critic, Rep. Matt Gaetz of Florida, who missed his initial chance to vote, setting the scene for him to cast the decisive ballot at the end of the process.
 When it came to his turn, he voted “present,” leaving McCarthy a half-vote shy of a majority.